MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 - To install the downloaded Office 365 ProPlus products and languages on a client computer, use **configure** mode.
 You also use configure mode to remove and update Office products and languages.
 Example: `setup.exe /configure installconfig.xml`

+- To apply new application settings to client computers that already have Office 365 ProPlus installed, use **customize** mode.
+Example: `setup.exe /customize appsettingsconfig.xml`

 - To create an App-V package from the downloaded Office 365 ProPlus products and languages, use **packager** mode.
 Example: `setup.exe /packager packageconfig.xml`

 You can also use **help** mode to read command-line help for the tool.